Kyuvi/hctb/README.md

 ### Data
 It validates the data based on the following criteria, if the criteria is not met by one element of the row, the whole row is discarded.

-- timestamps are valid timestamps without timezones and the return time is after the departure time.
+- Timestamps are valid timestamps without timezones and the return time is after the departure time.

-- journeys are have a duration in integers longer than 10 seconds and cover a distance more than 10 meters.
+- Journeys are have a duration in integers longer than 10 seconds and cover a distance more than 10 meters.

-- longtitude and latitude are valid floating point numbers.
+- Longtitude and latitude are valid floating point numbers.

 - Ids are positive integers.

 - There are no empty strings (strings contining only spaces are recognized as valid).

 This app has only been tested and used on a machine running linux with postgreSQL (running in docker).
 The default directory and database options reflect this.
-There is a possibility to change the defaults (see [usage](#usage) below) but I have not tested them on another OS yet.
+There is a possibility to change the defaults (see [usage](#usage) below) but I have not tested them on another OS yet (nor with another database).

 ## Installation

 Download from https://github.com/Kyuvi/hctb .

-Then run `lein uberjar` from the directory with the project.clj file (and README.md)
+Then run `lein uberjar` from the directory with the project.clj file (and this README.md)

-The /target/uberjar directory should contatin a file ending '*-standalone.jar' this can then be used to trancfer data from the correct csv files to a postgreSQL database
+The target/uberjar directory should contatin a file ending '*-standalone.jar' this can then be used to transfer data from the correct csv files to a postgreSQL database

 ## Usage
+As mentioned earlier, this app  expects a postgreSQL database to have been set up and be running.

-Can be run directly from the command line with `lein run`
+It can be run directly from the command line with `lein run`

-or after building a jar file (see [installation](#installation) above) with
+or after building a standalone.jar file (see [installation](#installation) above) with

+    $ java -jar hctb-0.1.0-standalone.jar ["/path/to/csvdir"]
+or

-    $ java -jar hctb-0.1.0-standalone.jar [arg]
+    $ CSVDIR=/path/to/csvdir java -jar hctb-0.1.0-standalone.jar

-It accepts one argument which should be a string of a (clojure) map consisting of one or more of the following keyword and string pairs
+It accepts one argument which should be a string of a path to the folder/directory  containing the csv files.

-    :csvdir "/path/to/csvdir"
-    :dbname "dbname"
-    :user "user"
-    :password "password"

-NOTE: The password is not hidden and will be visible to anyone looking and with access to your history!

-If those are not given, it then checks the system for the following environment variables
+If that is not given, it then checks the system for the 'CSVDIR' environment variable which can be prepended to the call to execte the jar file as shown above.

-    CSVDIR
-    POSTGERS_DB
+It also checks for the following environment variables

+    POSTGRES_HOST
+    POSTGRES_DB
     POSTGRES_USER
     POSTGRES_PASS

-For the directory database name, database user, and database password respectively
+For the database host, database name, database user, and database password  respectively.
+This is the recommenced way to use this app, particularly when using a docker image (see the docker README in the docker folder)

-if it finds none it reverts to the defaults specified in the source code
+if it finds none it reverts to the defaults specified in the source code.

-which are

-    :csvdir "/tmp/bike-data"
-    :dbname "hctb"
-    :user "postgres"
-    :password "test"

-## Options

-FIXME: listing of options this app accepts.

-## Examples

 ...

 ### Known Bugs

-Passing a password with an empty string will cause an error when using the postgreSQL database.
-This seems to be an issue between clojure.java.jdbc and the postgreSQL database, with the database not accepting a db-spec with an empty string as a password.
+Passing it a folder with empty subdirectories will only issue a warning and try to continue processing instead of throwing an exception.

+It also prints out all the station data when called from the command line, but I think this is something to do with postgreSQL.
 ...

-### Any Other Sections
-### That You Think
-### Might be Useful

 ## License